-Here we find ourselves by the edge of the central highlands of Iceland.
-The name Help's Falls, was given to the waterfall by travellers crossing the barren highlands on horseback, as in this beautiful oasis, they could finally graze their horses after a long journey.
+Here we find ourselves by the edge of the central highland of Iceland.
+The name Help's Falls was given to the waterfall by travellers crossing the barren highland on horseback, as in this beautiful oasis, they could finally graze their horses after a long journey.

 Isn't it just breathtaking?

 After admiring Hjálparfoss for a while, it was time to enter the central highland and turn onto a bumpy and rocky gravel road, only suitable for 4x4 jeeps.
 Kjartan let out a bit of air from the tires to make the journey to Háifoss less bumpy for us.